Student Organization Policies & Resources

 Questions about the chartering process should be directed to the Student Organization Committee Chair (huscsoc@hamline.edu).
 Questions about budgets and funding should be directed to the Economic Affairs Committee Chair (husceac@hamline.edu).

-Paying performers and vendors
+Paying performers and vendors via check

 If your student organization has a budget and wishes to use it to book a vendor or performer, you will likely need to create a contract*.
 If the vendor/performer does not provide you with a contract or invoice, you will be required to create one in order to request a check from Accounting.
 Consider using the templates below if you need to create a contract.
-If you have questions about this process, please contact Patrick Haught, assistant director of student activities at phaught01@hamline.edu.
+If you have questions about this process, please contact Patrick Haught, director of student activities at phaught01@hamline.edu.

 Students are not authorized to sign contracts on behalf of Hamline.
 The assistant director of student activities or your organization's advisor are the only individuals who can sign contracts.